Exclusive: Granada Hills Residents Fear For Their Safety, Property Values As Junk Piles In Neighbors Yard

 “It’s not like it’s recycling useful things, most of it looks like it’s just trash and it’s never-ending,” said neighbor Les Claypool.
 “They come in the middle of the night, they drop stuff off, they pick stuff up, they block the street.”

-When CBSLA’s Kristine Lazar knocked on the door, the homeowner’s son said he wasn’t able to talk to us.
+When CBSLA’s Kristine Lazar knocked on the door, the homeowner’s son said he wasn’t able to talk.

 “We’ve complained to LAPD, the L.A.
-Fire Department, to Los Angeles Department of Building and Safety,” Alleguez said.READ MORE: One Killed After 2 Freight Trains ‘Converge’ In Buena Park
+Fire Department, to Los Angeles Department of Building and Safety,” Alleguez said.READ MORE: Driver Slams Into Homeless Encampment In Brentwood

 Last week, the residents got an email from an inspector with the L.A.
 City Fire Department.
 The inspector said that cleaning up the property could open the city up to a lawsuit and that the funds to remove the trash debris are not available.